WilliamYi96/williamyi96.github.io/_pages/about.md

 * 2020.12.
 Start research internship at Tencent AI Lab.
 * 2020.08.
 Technical report of Legendre decomposition in machine learning is available on [arXiv](https://arxiv.org/abs/2008.05095).
 * 2020.05.
 Start research at KAUST Vision-CAIR group.
-* 2020.04.
-Glad to be a MS/PhD student at KAUST.
+* **2020.04.
+Glad to be a MS/PhD student at KAUST.**
 * 2020.02.
 Join CMU Xulab as a remote research intern.
-* Update till 2020.